Frequently Asked Questions: COVID-19 and the Library

 Can I make new meeting room reservations?
 Our meeting rooms are currently being used to quarantine materials and will be for several months.
 Please continue to visit the library website for updates.

 Can I submit 3D print jobs?
 Yes.
-3D printing services are available when the library reopens.
+3D printing services are available.
 Submit your 3D print and a staff member will contact you when it is ready for pickup.

 Can the library's 3D printers be used to create PPE or related equipment?
 Our 3D printers are fairly small, but we are able to print ear guards for masks.
 Ear guards attach to the elastic ear bands on medical masks and provide relief for those who need to wear masks for long periods of time.
 We have donated many of these to local senior care facilities and library outreach sites.